-From shop vaccums to tablesaws and more—8 tools to get a home builder for the holidays.
+From shop vaccums to tablesaws and more, here are 8 tools ideas to gift a home builder.

 We recently asked the Fine Homebuilding editors what tools they would recommend for a home builder’s gift list.
 The tools in this list are favorites from a few of our editors’ own tool kits.
 And oddly enough, Patrick, Matt, and Colin all included tools for job-site cleanup—it seems that Fine Homebuilding editors are a tidy bunch.

 If you buy products through the affiliate links in this article, Fine Homebuilding may earn a small commission.

 Patrick McCombe, FHB Senior Editor

 I love my DeWalt 20v Cordless Blower.
 I use it to blow leaves off our decks and clear away piles of sawdust left from outdoor cutting.
 It’s not a substitute for a high-powered backpack blower, but I use it more than I could have ever imagined.
 If you’re not on DeWalt’s system, you can find similar blowers from most cordless tool manufactures.